jetty/jetty.project/CONTRIBUTING.md

 ## Eclipse Contributor Agreement

-Before we can accept your contributions to the Jetty project, you will need to create and electronically sign a [Eclipse Contributor Agreement (ECA)](http://www.eclipse.org/legal/ecafaq.php):
+Before we can accept your contributions to the Jetty project, you will need to create and electronically sign the [Eclipse Contributor Agreement (ECA)](http://www.eclipse.org/legal/ecafaq.php):

-1. Create an account on the [Eclipse foundation website](https://accounts.eclipse.org/user/login/) if you have not already done so.
+1. Create an account on the [Eclipse Foundation website](https://accounts.eclipse.org/user/login/) if you have not already done so.
 2. Log into your account, click **Eclipse Contributor Agreement**, and complete the form.

 Be sure to use the same email address in your Eclipse account that you intend to use when you commit to GitHub.